Alexis-D/arch-setup/README.md

       └─lvmonluks-data 253:5    0  776M  0 lvm
   ```
 * First create a disk image with `qemu-img create -f qcow2 arch.qcow2 16G` then run a VM like this: `qemu-system-x86_64 -smp 3 -m 2048 -nic user,hostfwd=tcp::2222-:22,model=virtio -drive file=arch.qcow2,media=disk,if=virtio [-cdrom archlinux-2024.07.01-x86_64.iso]`.
 This will give the VM 3 cores, 2G of RAM, and importantly forward that guest's SSH port (22) on the host's at port 2222. `-cdrom` is only useful when installing arch and can be omitted on subsequent boots.
+* Consider using `linux-lts` instead of `linux`, giving us something like: `pacstrap -K /mnt base grub linux-lts linux-firmware openssh mkinitcpio-utils mkinitcpio-tinyssh mkinitcpio-netconf lvm2 cryptsetup sudo`
-* The `cryptdevice` kernel params needs to be set to the device on which the luks device is created, so in our example it would be something like `blkid /dev/loop0p3` (since we want the third partition on the loop device), not `blkid /dev/mapper/luks`.
+* The `cryptdevice` kernel param needs to be set to the device on which the luks device is created, so in our example it would be something like `blkid /dev/loop0p3` (since we want the third partition on the loop device), not `blkid /dev/mapper/luks`.
 Root should be set to something like `/dev/mapper/lvmonluks-root`.
-* Make sure to `mount` the devices (`/`, then `/boot`, then `/home`) and call `genfstab -U /,mnt >> /mnt/etc/fstab`)
+* Make sure to `mount` the devices (`/`, then `/boot`, then `/home`) and call `genfstab -U /mnt >> /mnt/etc/fstab`)
 * When starting the VM, press `e` to tweak grub/kernel params.
-It's probably a good idea to disable `quiet`.
+It's probably a good idea to disable `quiet` (just remove it from `/etc/default/grub` / `GRUB_CMDLINE_LINUX_DEFAULT`, and rerun `grub-mkconfig -o /boot/grub/grub.cfg`).
-* If the config is messed up, the rescue shell is useful, from there you can mount devices manually, and then `chroot` into your install.
-See [Using chroot](https://wiki.archlinux.org/title/Chroot#Using_chroot).
+* If the config is messed up, the rescue shell is useful, from there you can mount devices manually (unlock luks, then mount), and then `chroot` into your install.
+See [Using chroot](https://wiki.archlinux.org/title/Chroot#Using_chroot), as simply using `chroot /mnt` isn't quite as useful.
 * Partly due to <https://github.com/grazzolini/mkinitcpio-tinyssh/issues/10>, I chose to use different keys for tinyssh and OpenSSH.
 This can be done by calling <https://github.com/grazzolini/mkinitcpio-tinyssh/blob/bd73e32a1685bb843cdfe1300abcad58faba6e88/tinyssh_install#L11> (make sure to do it in the `/etc` where arch is installed!).

   You can accept different keys for reboot/regular SSH by doing something like this in your client's `~/.ssh/config`: